Saturday, March 22, 2025

 The Divergent Meridians: How Neurology Illuminates a Classic Framework

-Miki Shima, alongside Chip Chace, describes the divergent meridians as distinct but overlapping pathways that influence the distribution of qi, blood, yin, and yang.
+Dr. Royston Low called them "separate master meridians" because they seem to function independently of the primary and extraordinary vessels while overlapping in certain areas.
+Scholar Jeffrey Yuen suggests that these channels represent the body's ability to adapt to external changes, facilitating a harmonious interaction between innate constitution and the surrounding environment.
+Miki Shima, alongside co-author Chip Chace, describes the divergents as distinct pathways that influence the distribution of qi, blood, yin, and yang.
 While classical texts do not assign unique acupuncture points to the divergent system, Shima identifies specific confluence points where each pair converges.
 These points, however, are borrowed from the primary meridians rather than exclusive to the divergent channels.
-Their lack of distinct points and unclear clinical function highlight the broader inconsistency in both interpretation and application.

 Classical Characteristics: Pairing and Organization